akglbahadr/Students-Project/README.md

 `PUT /api/students/id`
 `DELETE /api/students/id`

-//PUT Only allows you to update the name.
+PUT Only allows you to update the name.